Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 If you miss multiple classes, I may reach out to make sure you are OK.
 Communication is key.
 Please see "Illness and Exceptional Circumstances" on the [support page](support.md) for more information about extended absences.

 ### The Main Takeaway: Attending and participating is expected and will set you up for success.
+You must communicate any absences and make up missed work.

 ## Deadline Policy